 Pier 42 is a new park space that opened in the summer of 2013.
-Paths to Pier 42 brings art, design, and educational installations created in collaboration with neighborhood residents, and a series of public events to the Lower East Side Waterfront.
+Paths to Pier 42 brings neighborhood residents, artists, designers and community organizations together to activate this park space on the Lower East Side Waterfront with collaborative installations and public events.
 The project builds on neighborhood advocacy to create more accessible green, open space on the waterfront, by increasing access and creating public uses of Pier 42 while it awaits permanent transformation over the next several years.

 Join us for workshops and activities with artists and designers to help imagine and realize what the site can become.

 Celebrate completed projects with community members, partner organizations and artists, launching a summer schedule of free public events.